Crypto-Link-Payments/crypto-link/docs/README.md

 -

+## Running ICO or Promotion with Crypto Link

 ## :money_with_wings: Fees for using the crypto link system :money_with_wings:
 We have integrated as well operational fees to gather funding for further development.
 Fees are currently applied